splunk/splunk-ref-pas-test/pas_simulated_users_addon/README.txt

 Simulating User Account Lock/Unlock States
 ******************************************
-Two REST endpoints are exposed to simulate account locking and unlocking.
+Two REST endpoints are exposed to simulate account locking and unlocking and should be called via a standard POST interaction.
 The three accounts listed above are available for use in simulations.

 Calling the endpoints with other accounts will result in a 404 response with